 Placing one shoe out of the size 45 pair of our Kestrel Pro Boa shoes on a scale provided a weight of 511g, placing this shoe well out of the XC category.
 Five Ten clearly wasn't afraid to add stitches and protection where they saw fit for an enduro-inspired shoe.
 This shoe is fairly standard in weight for other shoes in its intended use class.

-For comparison, the shoe weighed a full 60g more than the Shimano SH-AM7 and 36g less than the gravity oriented Ride Concepts Transition.
+For comparison, these shoes weighed 36g less than the gravity-oriented Ride Concepts Transition.
 If protection and comfort regardless of the conditions are what you are after, then these numbers should appear fairly reasonable.
 Interestingly, the Kestrel Pro Boa weighs more than its lace-up sibling.
 We expected the opposite and assumed that the Boa system would lighten up the shoe but that was not the case.